ibm-cloud-docs/Cloudant/offerings/bluemix.md

 and can provision one or more Standard plan instances on it.
 This plan is necessary for HIPAA compliance and must be selected at provisioning time.

-The Dedicated Hardware plan is not available to {{site.data.keyword.Bluemix_notm}} Dedicated customers and is only available for {{site.data.keyword.Bluemix_notm}} Public customers.
+The Dedicated Hardware plan is not available to {{site.data.keyword.cloud_notm}} Dedicated customers and is only available for {{site.data.keyword.cloud_notm}} Public customers.
 {: tip}

 ## Provisioned throughput capacity